Kole Calhoun Player Props: Guardians vs. White Sox

-Kole Calhoun is back in the lineup for the Cleveland Guardians and will face Michael Kopech and the Chicago White Sox August 5 at 7:10 PM ET.
+Kole Calhoun -- 1-for-3 with an RBI in his last game -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Jesse Scholtens on the hill, on August 6 at 12:05 PM ET.

+He had a one-hit performance in his most recent game (1-for-3) against the White Sox.

 Kole Calhoun Game Info & Props vs. the White Sox